KTBU: Lakewood Church and Humanity Interested Media's "The Tube" (1998–2006)

 The idea behind the acquisition of the TV license was to have a local Christian-based TV station that would generate enough income to support his ministry of spreading the message of Jesus by supporting ministries worldwide.

 The station started its first broadcast with a religious devotional.
 Lakewood Church, which previously broadcast their church services on the local CBS affiliate KHOU, began broadcasting them on KTBU, and KTBU added religious programming from 6 a.m. to noon and 10 p.m. to midnight on Sundays, and from 6 to 7 a.m. every weekday from Joyce Meyer and Walter Hallam's megachurch in Texas.

 When interviewed in 1998, the Vice President of Marketing (and Joel Osteen's brother-in-law) Don Iloff said they would "reluctantly" broadcast sports shows with beer ads.
 In 1999, they added a local news program with The News of Texas and began broadcasting live telecasts of University of Houston football, basketball, and baseball games and weekly shows featuring University of Houston coaches.

 In 2000, KTBU added more local programming and briefly broadcast Houston Rockets and Houston Comets games.
 The station was not able to successfully broadcast the Houston Rockets and Comets games, and the sports teams ended their contracts early.
 The same year, KTBU also decided to end most local programming and layoff between 12 and 16 people.
 At that time, the General Manager was (later Texas Lt.
 Governor) Dan Patrick, who was simultaneously the General Manager at KSEV AM radio station; he stepped down from the KTBU in 2001 after the programming problems and scaling back.

 In 2004, Lakewood Church bought the remaining stake in the station for $6 million.

-In 2006, they sold KTBU to USFR Media Group for $30.5 million to pay down debts associated with their purchase of the former Compaq Center sports arena (now the Lakewood Church Central Campus).
+In 2006, the church sold KTBU to USFR Media Group for $30.5 million to pay down debts associated with their purchase of the former Compaq Center sports arena (now the Lakewood Church Central Campus).

 USFR Media Group's "Houston's 55" (2006–2011)

-Former "Houston's 55" logo, used in 2006.

 Under the new ownership with USFR Media Group, the station moved from its original studios on Old Katy Road to a purpose-built facility on Equity Drive in northwest Houston previously built for the ill-fated News 24 Houston cable news channel, and changed its on-air moniker to "Houston's 55".